Deci-AI/super-gradients/documentation/source/Checkpoints.md

 ```

 Notice the above networks have identical weight structures but will have different keys in their `state_dict`s.
 This is why loading a checkpoint from either one to the other, using `strict=True`, will fail and crash.
-Using `strict=True` will not crash and succeed in loading the weights of the first layer only.
+Using `strict=True` will not crash and successfully load the first layer's weights only.
 Using SG's `no_key_matching` will successfully load a checkpoint from either one to the other.

 ### Loading Pretrained Weights from the SG Model Zoo

-Using `models.get(...)`, you can load any of our pretrained models in 3 lines of code:
+Using `models.get(...)`, you can load any of our pre-trained models in 3 lines of code:
 ```python
         from super_gradients.training import models
         from super_gradients.common.object_names import Models